Bleeding and wound management

 Visible bleeding is simply treated by pressure and elevation.
 Pressing on the bleeding area with a sterile dressing and, if possible, holding it above the level of the heart (so less blood reaches it) will stop most bleeding wounds over 30 seconds to 1 minute.
 Those that don’t should be maintained with pressure, elevation through an absorbent sterile dressing and more experienced medical assistance sought.

-In the context of cardiac arrest and cardio-pulmonary resuscitation (CPR), there has never been a documented case of HIV transmission during CPR, but if there is blood around the mouth, then wear gloves, use a pocket mask or face shield or even consider compression-only CPR.
+In the context of cardiac arrest and cardio-pulmonary resuscitation (CPR), if there is blood around the mouth, then wear gloves, use a pocket mask or face shield or even consider compression-only CPR.

 First aiders should wear gloves and use clean single-use sterile dressings when removing blood